wacncontent/CustomizeTool/addCommentOutput/articles/partner-twilio-ruby-how-to-use-voice-sms.md

     require 'twilio-ruby'

-You're now all set to use the Twilio helper library for Ruby in your web app.
+You're now all set to use the Twilio helper library for Ruby in your web site.

 ## <a id="howto_make_call"></a>How to: Make an outgoing call
 The following shows how to make an outgoing call.
 Key concepts include using the Twilio helper library for Ruby to make REST API calls and rendering TwiML.
 Substitute your values for the **From** and **To** phone numbers, and ensure that you verify the **From** phone number for your Twilio account prior to running the code.